Dirt track racing in Australia: Motorcycle Speedway returns to Australia

 Despite Australia being the birthplace of motorcycle speedway in 1923, and producing two World Champions since 2002 in Jason Crump (2004, 2006 and 2009) and Chris Holder (2012), as well as dual Under-21 World Champion Darcy Ward (2009, 2010), the Speedway Grand Prix of Australia has not returned to the Speedway Grand Prix calendar as of 2014.

-This is set to change from 2015 with Docklands Stadium in Melbourne, a 53,359 seat stadium with a retractable roof and movable seating, signing a 5-year deal to host the event.
+This is set to change from 2015 with Docklands Stadium in Melbourne, a 53,359-seat stadium with a retractable roof and movable seating, signing a 5-year deal to host the event.
 Eithad is mostly used by the Australian Football League so a temporary track (early estimates put it at approximately 350 m long) will need to be installed for the 2015 event scheduled to be held on 24 October (after the end of the 2015 AFL season).
 The Grand Prix is set to be the 12th and final round of the 2015 Speedway Grand Prix series.
 Triple World Champion Jason Crump and ten time Australian Champion Leigh Adams will serve as Australian SGP ambassadors in 2015.
 The Australia national speedway team are one of the major teams in international motorcycle speedway with the country regarded as the birthplace of the sport in the 1920s.
 The current team is managed by former rider Mark Lemon, (who also managers the Australia national under-21 speedway team) and captained by 2012 World Champion Chris Holder.
 Australia finished 3rd in the 2014 Speedway World Cup Final on 2 August in Poland.

-Of the 15 permanent riders of the SGP, three of them are Australian;
+Of the 15 permanent riders of the SGP, as of 2025, 4 of them are Australian (among the other ones, there are 2 Poles, 2 British, 2 Danish, 1 Swedish, 1 Latvian, 1 Czech, 1 Slovak and 1 German):